FermionicChaos/geodesy/doc/Design.md

 I have been working on a game engine myself on and off, for just shy of a decade at this point.
 What has lead to the development of the Geodesy Engine is that the ideas surrounding the engine are unorthodox enough that it warrants its own creation because of its distinction alone.
 This is not to say that existing solutions such as Unreal, Unity, and Godot are not excellent engines themselves, it's that we feel that our ideas in architecture are different enough that they warrant the creation of the geodesy engine.
 There would be no Godot Engine if the developers of the Godot engine said "why make an engine when Unreal and Unity already exist?".

 That begs the question, what are the features that I am proposing that warrant the creation of an entirely new engine?
 For instance, one could say that if a feature is a bad feature, then there is a reason why such a feature hasn't already been implemented in an already existing engine.
 If a feature is a "good" feature, then what is stopping Epic Games from having it implemented in the Unreal Engine?
 That is a question worthy of a dignified response.
 One has to think of a code base as like a forest, and at one point a forest becomes so overgrown that changing it would require burning down the forest and starting all over again.
 As a code base gets larger and larger, it becomes exponentially more difficult to change the most core aspects of an engine without breaking a build entirely.
 This is because so much of the code base is reliant on that core code.
 Thus a developer team becomes entrenched in the code base that already exists.
-When a code base becomes too large, it becomes far to difficult in time, energy, and ultimately money to change a feature of a code base.
+When a code base becomes too large, it becomes far too difficult in time, energy, and ultimately money to change a feature of a code base.
 In such rare cases the only way to implement a features is to quite literally burn down the whole forest and build an entirely new framework to support said feature.&#x20;

 One has to look no further than the developmental differences between the OpenGL API and the Vulkan API.
 When the specification for OpenGL was first released in the 90s, vertices were streamed to the GPU on a frame by frame basis.
 It wasn't until the late 2000s did framebuffers, the ability to select other sets of targets to be rendered to for off screen rendering and post processing.
 Up into the late 2010s, most of the logical primitives of the OpenGL were Ad-hoc.
 The OpenGL context is tied to a particular system window, and it was agnostic to what GPU on the host system these rendering operations being performed on.
 It became better to start from scratch with a new API standard provided by AMD (Mantle), and influenced by OpenCL, that could allow high performance usage of GPU hardware.